 Energy efficiency played a prominent role in every phase of the construction work.
 The building has attained a very high energy efficiency rating due to better insulation, a living roof, floor heating, wooden construction and clever lighting solutions.
 More about our work environment here.

-Energy is an important environmental issue for VAUDE, because the production of VAUDE products requires just as much energy as any other are of production: from the production machinery and the transport of materials and goods, to the heating of the offices and the company fleet, the daily commute for employees and the electricity used by computers.
+Energy is an important environmental issue for VAUDE, because the production of VAUDE products requires as much energy as the rest of the business: including all production machinery, the transport of materials and goods, heating of the offices, the company fleet, the daily commute for employees and the electricity used by computers.

 This applies to the company headquarters at our Tettnang-Obereisenbach site, but of course, especially to the production of VAUDE products and all the materials needed for the rest of the supply chain.

 VAUDE has made internal commitments to keeping upstream energy consumption as low as possible for goods and services that we procure at our headquarters in Tettnang-Obereisenbach.

 As a participant of the IHK Energieimpuls-Netzwerk Bodensee-Oberschwaben, we are obliged to increase our energy efficiency.
 We have set concrete goals to accomplish this – read more at: Our Goals in Detail.